 Spinach is a virtuous source of Vitamins A, C, E, K, and even a few B vitamins too.
 It might as well have ‘superfood’ tattooed on its leaves!
 Spinach also offers up proteins to support the body and strengthen the overall function of bodily organs.
 Whether eaten cooked or raw, spinach is also a good source of iron and its natural Vitamin C will increase the uptake of iron in your body to improve your red blood cell function.
 Vitamin E helps stave off free radicals and Vitamin K assists with overall healthy blood flow, crucial to overall immunity health.
 Try a detox spinach soup for something healing and nutritious, or just add a few spinach leaves to your morning smoothie!

 Source: Kale and Dill Soup With Rice

 Like spinach, kale is a go-to food for just about anything, including the flu, cold, cough, and even allergies.
 This leafy green improves the body’s defense mechanism and aids in strengthening.
-Kale is also a great source of magnesium (just like spinach) which will help combat fatigue, irregularity and moodiness that can all come when you’re not feeling well.
-The Vitamin C will help booster up immunity and the Vitamin A will provide even more healing benefits.
+Kale is also a great source of magnesium (just like spinach) which will help combat fatigue, irregularity, and moodiness that can all come when you’re not feeling well.
+Vitamin C will help boost immunity and Vitamin A will provide even more healing benefits.
 Add it anywhere you can think of!
 How about a warming kale and dill soup with rice for something cozy?